 3 Things Your CPA Wishes You Knew Before Tax Season

-If you just wrapped up tax season and it felt like pulling teeth, you are not alone.
+If you just wrapped up tax season and it felt like pulling teeth, you’re not alone.
 Most small business owners I work with come to me after going through that exact experience — sitting across from their CPA, watching them flip through a year of financial data, and feeling that familiar pit in their stomach.

 1. Your expense categories do not need to be perfect.